Marco Kurz: Playing career

 Kurz, who played as a defender, started playing football at SV Sillenbuch, a small club in his native Stuttgart, and then for VfL Sindelfingen.
 At age 20, he had his breakthrough into professional football, when he signed a contract for his local Bundesliga side VfB Stuttgart in the summer of 1989.
 After one year, where he—with the exception of one cap—only played for VfB's second team, he was transferred to 1.
 FC Nürnberg in 1990; there he was more successful, earning 108 caps in four seasons.
 When the team was relegated to the 2.
 Bundesliga after the 1993–94 season, Kurz took up an offer by Borussia Dortmund.
 Dortmund won the title of German champion in the following season, with Kurz playing four times.

 At rival club Schalke 04, where Kurz subsequently played from 1995 to 1998, he earned 58 caps.
 With Schalke he won his biggest title, the 1996–97 UEFA Cup, under coach Huub Stevens.
-In 1998, he transferred to the south of Germany again, joining TSV 1860 Munich.
+In 1998, he transferred to the south of Germany again, joining 1860 Munich.
 He played 128 times for 1860 Munich until 2004, when the club was relegated to the 2.
 Bundesliga.

 2004–05 was Kurz's last season as a player.
 He spent it at SC Pfullendorf, a Regionalliga Süd (then third division) team (11 caps).
 Shortly after joining Pfullendorf, he was promoted to player-coach; in 2005, he retired as a player, but stayed at Pfullendorf as head coach.